alnwlsn/alnview/README.md

 | ```F11``` | toggle full screen mode
 | ```shift + [numbers 0-9]``` | set current canvas view as preset
 | ```[numbers 0-9]``` | jump to previously set canvas view preset

+# Other notes
+(not nessacarily related to Alnview)
+* To convert a PDF to a bunch of images on Linux:

+    ```pdftoppm -r 200 -png *.pdf page```

+    Makes a bunch of PNGs at 200 DPI: page-001.png, page-002.png, etc.